holgerimbery/workshop-content/agents-3-challenges/README.md

   \"copilotstudioinaday.\" Please do not use any other environment.

 ## Challenge 01: Travel Agent
-- go to "Home" and use the \"Safe Travel\" template to begin.
+- go to "Home" and use the "Safe Travel" template to begin.

 ![](./media/ae7fe25623434553a9e7a27a6df2a2d96040d018.png)